LearnPress/learnpress/readme.txt

 == Changelog ==

-= 4.2.9.1 (2025-09-05) =
+= 4.2.9.1 (2025-09-10) =
-~ Fixed: some deprecated with PHP 8.4.
+~ Fixed: various deprecated functions for compatibility with PHP 8.4.
-~ Fixed: case has Addon Sorting choice.
+~ Fixed: Addon Sorting Choice case.
-~ Fixed: message empty title when add answer for single choice question.
+~ Fixed: empty title message when adding an answer to a single-choice question.
-~ Tweak: block "Course Listing" Gutenberg.
+~ Tweak: Gutenberg 'Course Listing' block.
-~ Tweak: can_enroll case external link and use not login.
+~ Tweak: can_enroll handling for external links and unauthenticated users.
+~ Tweak: LP_Email_Hooks class updated to use new hook declaration method.
+~ Replace the old Emogrifier class with the CssToInlineStyles library from Composer.
+~ Added: SendEmailAjax class.
+~ Added: LPBackgroundAjax class for background processing.

 = 4.2.9 (2025-08-27) =
 ~ Refactor UI/UX for edit quiz.